Daredevil (Marvel Comics character): 2010s and 2020s

 A new volume, written by Charles Soule with art by Ron Garney, began in February 2016.
 In this series, Murdock returns to New York, where he now works for the District Attorney.
 Flashbacks in a later story arc reveal how Murdock regained his secret identity: Supernatural entities alter the memory of everyone on earth except Foggy Nelson.
-Timothy Peters describes this plot twist as "fantastically ludicrous" but necessary in order to set up the future plot machinations that depend on the social discrepancy of a secret identity.
+Timothy Peters describes this plot twist as "fantastically ludicrous" but necessary to set up the future plot machinations that depend on the social discrepancy of a secret identity.
 Peters views the subsequent storyline as an intriguing illustration of contemporary expectations and perceptions about the legal system.
 Using his restored secret identity, Murdock is able to take advantage of a subsequent court case to establish a precedent for superheroes testifying in court without the need to expose their secret identities.
 Despite interference from the Kingpin, Murdock succeeds in taking this precedent to the Supreme Court so that all superheroes will have the same rights in future cases.
 Soule himself has a law background, adding verisimilitude.
 Soule's series also introduces a new black costume for Daredevil, and a new crime-fighting partner, Blindspot.
 Soule also created the new villain Muse.
 He later collaborated with Phil Noto on the Death of Daredevil arc.
 In Soule's tenure, Kingpin becomes Mayor of New York City, a plot point that continues into stories written by his successor.